MarlinFirmware/Configurations/config/examples/Creality/Ender-3 Pro/CrealityV422 GD32/README.md

 This configuration is very similar to the Ender-3 V2 config except that the CR-10 stock display is enabled.

 The GD32 Version is specifically for printers that have a v4.2.2 with a GD32F303RE.
-Please check your board to see if you have it before flashing.
+Please check your board for this chip before flashing.

 ## Flashing Firmware